kaylalee1116/VAIL_lee/README.md

 # **Day 5 (02/12):**
 Today I was very confused because I felt like there was a massive disconnect between the material and the action item.
 I did the readings, but I still don't have a great grasp on Neural Networks let alone know how to create one for myself with no example.
 The articles that we are reading are certainly informative, but I feel like I am lacking any actual instruction so I put together what I could but I know that it is actually completely incorrect and will never work.
 I downloaded the chrome extension, but it isn't working–much like most of the action items that I have done this week unfortunately.
 I feel completely lost and I don't think I have really learned anything that I can apply to my code and when I look at some of my peers they seem to have a lot more background than I do.
 This is to be expected I suppose as I have 0 experience with AI but I feelt very defeated and unsure about the course of this training period.
 Here is my notebook, hopefully you can see it https://www.kaggle.com/kaylalee1116/notebook32cdc72033/edit

+# **Day 6 (02/13):**
+Today I had much better luck creating my first neural network.
+I'm still not entirely confident I understand the material well, but this will come with time I suppose!